cessiumbrain/arsenal-app-1.0/README.md

 ***

 ## Done
+- [x] fixed bug where you could key in a number larger than max in res input form with onkeyup function
 - [x] fixed bug with setting state in reservation form validation and navigating synchronously
 - [x] created profile page
 - [x] navigation and state management between reservation> cart > confirmation